What does is mean to have a drug problem?

 “I always thought you could only get addicted to illegal drugs.
 I never would’ve guessed how quickly taking sleeping pills could get way out of hand.”

 Drug addiction can occur with many different drugs, not just illegal drugs such as heroin.
-An addiction to drugs can happen if you overuse prescription opioid painkillers such as Vicodin, OxyContin, codeine, and Percocet, inhale household chemicals like glues or sprays, or abuse over-the-counter medicines like cough syrup and cold pills.
+An addiction to drugs can happen if you overuse prescription opioid painkillers such as Vicodin, OxyContin, codeine, and Percocet, inhale household chemicals like glues or sprays, or misuse over-the-counter medicines like cough syrup and cold pills.
 No matter what type of drug you may be taking, a drug problem influences your behavior.
 Symptoms of a drug problem can include:

 - Changes in sleeping or eating habits